pierreroth64/cmetrix/README.md

 ### Authentication

 You can pass authentication tokens to `cmetrix` when accessing private repositories through `https://` using the following environment variables: `CMETRIX_GITHUB_TOKEN`, `CMETRIX_GITLAB_TOKEN`, `CMETRIX_BITBUCKET_TOKEN`.

 ⚠️ Do not fill your configuration file with tokens: `cmetrix` will do the job for you.

+Example if you have private repos in github and gitlab: `CMETRIX_GITHUB_TOKEN=aabbccddaabbccdd CMETRIX_GITLAB_TOKEN=1122334455 npx cmetrix charts -c <configuration-file>.json`

 ## Development